-- (c) Make inquiries to establish to the satisfaction of the Court that there is a factual basis for the admission or plea of no contest. - 708.29-6.
-If the petition is not contested and if the Court accepts the admission or plea of no contest, the Court may immediately proceed to a dispositional hearing unless an adjournment is requested. - 708.29-7.
-If the petition is contested or if the Court does not accept the admission or plea of no contest, the Court shall set a date for a fact-finding hearing which allows reasonable time for the parties to prepare but is not more than sixty (60) days after the plea hearing, unless the Court enters an order finding good cause to go outside the time limits. - (a) If the petition is contested, the Court shall order the Department to file with the Court a report containing as much information relating to the appointment of a guardian as is reasonably ascertainable, including an assessment of the conditions for guardianship specified in section 708.29-1(a)-(f).
-The Department shall file its report with the Court prior to the fact-finding hearing and shall provide the parties with a copy of the report at least three (3) business days prior to the hearing. - 708.29-8.
+708.29-7.
+If the petition is not contested and if the Court accepts the admission or plea of no contest, the Court may immediately proceed to a dispositional hearing unless an adjournment is requested.

+708.29-8.
+If the petition is contested or if the Court does not accept the admission or plea of no contest, the Court shall set a date for a fact-finding hearing which allows reasonable time for the parties to prepare but is not more than sixty (60) days after the plea hearing, unless the Court enters an order finding good cause to go outside the time limits.

+(a) If the petition is contested, the Court shall order the Department to file with the Court a report containing as much information relating to the appointment of a guardian as is reasonably ascertainable, including an assessment of the conditions for guardianship specified in section 708.29-1(a)-(f).
+Upon filing with the Court and at least seven (7) days prior to the hearing, the Department shall provide the parent, guardian, legal custodian, proposed guardian, and any other parties a written copy of the report by first-class mail.

+708.29-9.
 Fact Finding Hearing for Guardianship.
 The Court shall hold a fact-finding hearing on the petition at which any party may present evidence relevant to the issue of whether the conditions for guardianship have been met.
-If the Court, at the conclusion of the fact-finding hearing, finds by clear and convincing evidence that the conditions for guardianship specified in section 708.29-1(a)-(f) have been met, the Court shall immediately proceed to a dispositional hearing unless an adjournment is requested. - 708.29-9.
+If the Court, at the conclusion of the fact-finding hearing, finds by clear and convincing evidence that the conditions for guardianship specified in section 708.29-1(a)-(f) have been met, the Court shall immediately proceed to a dispositional hearing unless an adjournment is requested.

+708.29-10.
 Dispositional Hearing for Guardianship.
 The Court shall hold a dispositional hearing at which any party may present evidence, including expert testimony, relevant to the disposition.
 In determining the appropriate disposition for guardianship, the Court shall use the best interests of the child as the prevailing factor to be considered by the Court.
-In making a decision about the appropriate disposition, the Court shall consider any report submitted by the Department and shall consider, but not be limited to, all of the following: - (a) Whether the person would be a suitable guardian of the child; - (b) The willingness and ability of the person to serve as the child's guardian for an extended period of time or until the child reaches the age of eighteen (18) years; and - (c) The wishes of the child. - 708.29-10.
-Disposition Order for Guardianship.
-After receiving any evidence relating to the disposition, the Court shall enter one of the following dispositions and issue a written decision consistent the Oneida Judiciary Rules of Civil Procedure: - (a) A disposition dismissing the petition if the Court determines that appointment of the person as the child's guardian is not in the best interests of the child; or - (b) A disposition ordering that the proposed guardian be appointed as the child's guardian if the Court determines that such an appointment is in the best interests of the child. - 708.29-11.
+In making a decision about the appropriate disposition, the Court shall consider any report submitted by the Department and shall consider, but not be limited to, all of the following:

+- (a) Whether the person would be a suitable guardian of the child; - (b) The willingness and ability of the person to serve as the child's guardian for an extended period of time or until the child reaches the age of eighteen (18) years; and - (c) The wishes of the child, if the child has the capacity to express their wishes. - 708.29-11.
+Dispositional Order for Guardianship.
+After receiving any evidence relating to the disposition, the Court shall enter one of the following dispositions and issue a written decision consistent with the Oneida Judiciary Rules of Civil Procedure: - (a) A disposition dismissing the petition if the Court determines that appointment of the person as the child's guardian is not in the best interests of the child; or - (b) A disposition ordering that the proposed guardian be appointed as the child's guardian if the Court determines that such an appointment is in the best interests of the child.

+708.29-12.
 If the Court appoints a guardian for the child, the Court may dismiss the dispositional order finding that the child is in need of protection or services.